marksng/rl/README.md

 # reinforcement learning - defining and solving rl environments
-this repository was created throughout cse564 (spring 2021 w/ Alina Vereshchaka) and modified to be presentable.
+this repository was created throughout cse564 (spring-21 w/ Alina Vereshchaka) and modified to be presentable.

 ## algorithms used
   - tabular methods -